biaslab/biaslab-hugo/content/teaching/bmlip.md

 ## Exam Preparation

+- Please consult the <a href="http://nbviewer.jupyter.org/github/bertdv/BMLIP/blob/master/lessons/notebooks/Course-Syllabus.ipynb">Course Syllabus</a> (lecture notes for 1st class) for advice on how to study the materials.

-- Each year there will be two written exam opportunities. **You cannot bring notes or books to the written exam sessions.
+- Each year there will be two written exam opportunities.
+The exams will be in multiple-choice format.
+Grading rules will be posted in Piazza. **You cannot bring notes or books to the written exam sessions.
 All needed formulas are supplied at the exam sheet**.

-- Please consult the <a href="http://nbviewer.jupyter.org/github/bertdv/BMLIP/blob/master/lessons/notebooks/Course-Syllabus.ipynb">Course Syllabus</a> (lecture notes for 1st class) for advice on how to study the materials.

 - In addition to the materials in the above table, we provide two representative practice written exams:

   - 2021-01-18: <a href="https://github.com/bertdv/BMLIP/blob/master/exams/20210128-5SSD0-exam-A.pdf?dl=0">exam A</a>, <a href="https://github.com/bertdv/BMLIP/blob/master/exams/20210128-5SSD0-solutions-A.pdf?dl=0">solutions A</a>; <a href="https://github.com/bertdv/BMLIP/blob/master/exams/20210128-5SSD0-exam-B.pdf?dl=0">exam B</a>, <a href="https://github.com/bertdv/BMLIP/blob/master/exams/20210128-5SSD0-solutions-B.pdf?dl=0">solutions B</a>
   - 2021-04-15: <a href="https://github.com/bertdv/BMLIP/blob/master/exams/20210415-5SSD0-exam.pdf?dl=0">exam</a>, <a href="https://github.com/bertdv/BMLIP/blob/master/exams/20210415-5SSD0-solutions.pdf?dl=0">solutions</a>